History of Rosa DeLauro in Timeline

 July 2014: Introduced Sugar-Sweetened Beverages Tax Act

-In July 2014, DeLauro introduced the Sugar-Sweetened Beverages Tax Act (SWEET Act) which proposed a one-cent excise tax per teaspoon of caloric sweetener in various beverages.
-This was intended to discourage excessive consumption and address obesity and diabetes epidemics.
+In July 2014, DeLauro introduced the Sugar-Sweetened Beverages Tax Act, also known as the "SWEET Act", which would impose a one-cent excise tax per teaspoon of caloric sweetener in certain beverages.
+This was intended to discourage excessive consumption of sugar-sweetened beverages.

-In 2020, DeLauro was selected as chair of the House Appropriations Committee for the 117th Congress, succeeding Nita Lowey.
+In 2020, DeLauro was selected as chair of the House Appropriations Committee for the 117th Congress, succeeding Nita Lowey, and becoming the second woman to hold the position.

 July 2021: Advocated for Child Care Infrastructure

-2021: Ended Tenure as Co-Chair of House Democratic Steering Committee
+2021: End of term as Co-Chair of the House Democratic Steering Committee

-In 2021, DeLauro's tenure as co-chair of the House Democratic Steering Committee concluded.
+In 2021, DeLauro's term as co-chair of the House Democratic Steering Committee came to an end.